-However, different variations of potato pancakes are also extremely popular in other places in the world, including the United States.
-Now, you can also make them at home with this simple recipe for German potato pancakes.
+Different variations of potato pancakes are extremely popular in many parts of the world including the United States.
+Now, you can make them at home with this simple recipe for German potato pancakes.

 Classic potato pancakes served with homemade applesauce or sour cream are considered by many to be pure comfort food.
 However, what is great about the recipe below is that you can use your own culinary creativity to amp up the flavor.
-Add some scallions or a tablespoon your favorite seasonal chopped fresh herbs for a pop of flavor.
-Basil, sage, tarragon, thyme or rosemary would all work well with this recipe.
+Add some scallions or a tablespoon of your favorite seasonal chopped fresh herbs for a pop of flavor.
+Basil, sage, tarragon, thyme, or rosemary also would work well with this recipe.

 Another way to flavor potato pancakes is to add different spices to the batter instead of the nutmeg.
-A teaspoon of garlic powder, turmeric powder, ground sumac, chili powder or chili flakes makes great flavor boosts to this recipe.
+A teaspoon of garlic powder, turmeric powder, ground sumac, chili powder, or chili flakes is a great flavor boost to this recipe.

 Alternatively, if you are considering serving sour cream as a side to potato pancakes, add the herbs and/or spices above to the sour cream instead of the pancake batter.
 Dividing up the sour cream into two or three portions and flavoring each portion with a different herb or spice is a great way to add several flavors in one serving.

-- 1 lb. potatoes (about 2 medium or 3 small Russets or any variety of starchy potato)
+- 1 pound potatoes (about 2 medium or 3 small Russets or any variety of starchy potato)

-- 3/4 - 1 tsp. salt (start with a lower amount; you can add salt at the table)
+- 3/4 to 1 teaspoon salt (start with a lower amount; you can add salt at the table)

 - Ground pepper to taste